-The pictograms by Wolfgang Schmidt, who was Vitsœ’s graphic designer for more than 30 years.
+The pictograms by Wolfgang Schmidt, who was Vitsœ’s graphic designer for almost 30 years.

 The graphic designer, Wolfgang Schmidt (1929-1995), was known as a messy student.
 Yet the clarity and precision of the work he left behind is quite the opposite.
 His friend, Hans Hillmann, said of Schmidt, whom he remembered one winter holding his coat wrapped around him because all of the buttons had fallen off, “It was astonishing to us that the final result, the finished graphic was, including a large white border, absolutely immaculate when he showed it, without a speck of dust unless he had planned it.”

 Schmidt was influenced in the 1950s by the treatment of light and dark values in the linocuts and engravings of the artist and professor, Karl Rössing, who taught him at the State Academy of Art in Stuttgart.
 Schmidt went on to learn how to organise text and images on a page with Hans Leistikow in Kassel; and in Reykjavik, Iceland, he met Dieter Roth who invited him to play with type.